Marcell Ozuna Player Props: Braves vs. Angels

 Marcell Ozuna At The Plate

-- In 34.1% of his games this season, Ozuna has tallied at least one RBI.
-In 13 of those games (14.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Ozuna has an RBI in 30 of 89 games this year, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.